solidusio/solidus/guides/source/developers/payments/payment-methods.html.md

 ## Set a payment source class

-The `Spree::PaymentMethod` base class has a method called `payment_source_class`.
+The `Spree::PaymentMethod` base class has a method: `#payment_source_class`.
 It sets the payment source that should be associated with your payment method.
 When you are creating your own payment method, you need to define a `payment_source_class` (even if it is `nil`).

 Solidus provides payment sources such as `Spree::CreditCard` and `Spree::StoreCredit`.
 However, payment methods included in Solidus extensions